The Best A24 Horror Movies, Ranked

 The Killing of a Sacred Deer stars Colin Farrell and Barry Keoghan in the story of a cardiac surgeon meeting a teenage boy who has a strange connection to his past.
 Through the friendship which grows, he brings the boy home to his family - and not long after, they begin to succumb to illness.

 This is such a fantastically well-written film, from start to finish.
 I have to give credit where credit is due, and give it up to Barry Keoghan, because his part was the absolute best.
-He perfectly captures what it’s like for someone who is going through grief, but also seeking justice.
-Number seven feels like a good spot for this movie, because while the story is a little slow to start, the performances are some of the best in A24's horror films.
+Number six feels like a good spot for this movie, because while the story is a little slow to start, the performances are some of the best in A24's horror films and are really tough to beat.

 Oh, you want gore?
 You want horror?
 This film is the one to watch.
 Green Room is a horror-thriller that follows a punk band that witnesses something they weren’t supposed to.
 This, in turn, leads to them getting captured by a group of Neo-Nazis, who plan to off them one by one.
 Now they have to fight to survive.

-I would rank this higher than six if the movie weren’t as gruesome as it is - there is such a thing as too much blood, but the difference between this and X is the brutal reality of the deaths, which make this movie so terrifyingly real.
+I would rank this higher than five if the movie weren’t as gruesome as it is - there is such a thing as too much blood, but the difference between this and X is the brutal reality of the deaths, which make this movie so terrifyingly real.
 It feels like something that can happen.
 Oftentimes, horror films are filled with impossible realities, such as mysterious ghosts or demons, but being captured, tortured, and killed?
-Yeah, that stuff happens in real life, which is what makes Green Room so scary.
+Yeah, that stuff happens in real life, which is what makes Green Room so scary and a good spot for number five.

 4. Talk To Me (2023)